Rashaan Nall: Early life

-Nall attended South Pasadena High School wherein he played starting Tailback for the football team.
-Rashaan later attended John Muir High School in Altadena, California and was subsequently accepted into Los Angeles County High School for the Arts.
-After graduating, Rashaan attended California State University at Northridge while continuing to pursue his dream in entertainment.
+He attended South Pasadena High School, wherein he played starting Tailback for the football team.
+He later attended John Muir High School in Altadena, California, and was subsequently accepted into Los Angeles County High School for the Arts.
+After graduating, Nall attended California State University at Northridge while continuing to pursue his dream in entertainment.

 Career

 Acting

-Nall made his professional debut as a Voiceover artist on the Animated series Captain Planet as well as Television commercials such as McDonald's, Jenga and Toyota to name a few.
+Nall made his professional debut as a Voiceover artist on the animated series Captain Planet, as well as television commercials such as McDonald's, Jenga and Toyota, to name a few.

 Nall later landed a Regular role as Jared Moore on the Paramount television series Social Studies, a show centered on the students of a wayward upper crust boarding school.
 Rashaan also recurred on the ABC hit series Hangin' with Mr. Cooper, NBC's Mr. Rhodes, The Bernie Mac Show and CBS mystery drama Cracker.

-He appears in Feature films such as HBO's Tyson and Dancing in September as well as The Walt Disney Company Feature film principal.
+He appears in Feature films such as HBO's Tyson and Dancing in September, as well as The Walt Disney Company feature film principal.

-As well as Fakin' the Funk, Tin Soldier and many others while continuing to Guest Star on shows like Touched by an Angel, Sister, Sister and Without a Trace.
-Nall additionally Guest starred in Emmy nominated series’ Standoff and Blind Justice along with Emmy winning series’ such as NYPD Blue, and ER.
+As well as Fakin' the Funk, Tin Soldier and many others while continuing to Guest Star on shows such as Touched by an Angel, Sister, Sister and Without a Trace.
+Nall additionally Guest starred in Emmy-nominated series Standoff and Blind Justice, along with Emmy winning series’ such as NYPD Blue, and ER.

-Rashaan etched his own brand of edgy comedy in memorable roles as Stray Bullet in the 5th installment of the Leprechaun franchise, Leprechaun in the Hood.
-Nall played the unassuming anti-hero Floyd in Snipes and as hard bodied Ronald in Star studded movie classic The Wash.
-Nall credits his experience on The Wash that inspired his love for Stand-up comedy.
+Nall etched his own brand of edgy comedy in memorable roles such as Stray Bullet in the 5th instalment of the Leprechaun franchise, Leprechaun in the Hood.
+Nall played the unassuming anti-hero Floyd in Snipes and as hard-bodied Ronald in star-studded movie classic The Wash.
+Nall credits his experience on The Wash with inspiring his love for stand-up comedy.

-Rashaan avoided being typecast and earned a reputation for intensive study character work, on the Emmy award-winning series The Shield and the VH1 Feature film drama Play'd: A Hip Hop Story Starring opposite Toni Braxton.
+Nall avoided being typecast and earned a reputation for intensive study character work, on the Emmy award-winning series The Shield and the VH1 Feature film drama Play'd: A Hip Hop Story, starring opposite Toni Braxton.

 Nall made another comedic departure and landed the recurring role of Walt Powell a barber/stand-up comedian on UPN hit One on One and a regular on its spinoff series Cuts.

-Nall then landed a Recurring role as Daryl on the critically acclaimed IFC series "The Minor Accomplishments of Jackie Woodman".
+Nall then landed a Recurring role as Daryl on the critically acclaimed IFC series The Minor Accomplishments of Jackie Woodman.

-Rashaan took another dramatic turn as Cloudy in “Spoken Words” with writer/director of Oscar winning film Ulee's Gold, Victor Nuñez.
+Nall took another dramatic turn as Cloudy in Spoken Words with writer/director of Oscar-winning film Ulee's Gold, Victor Nuñez.

 Writing

-Rashaan is one of the original poets of Los Angeles' "The Poetry Lounge".
+Rashaan Nall is one of the original poets of Los Angeles' "The Poetry Lounge".

-His screenplay, The Pyn, was a screenwriting finalist for HBO sponsored Urbanworld film festival in 2007.
+His screenplay The Pyn was a screenwriting finalist for HBO-sponsored Urbanworld film festival in 2007.

-Nall also penned both screenplays Menage' Noir and Jesus Lovin' Buddhist, for which he wrote, produced, directed, and edited.
+Nall also penned screenplays Menage' Noir and Jesus Lovin' Buddhist, for which he wrote, produced, directed, and edited.

 Directing

 Nall's first directorial work was theatrical re-telling of Sam Shepard's first act of Geography of a Horse Dreamer at Los Angeles's State playhouse.

-Nall also directed Spaghetti Western satire "Jesus Lovin Buddhist", and the music video "Grrr" for Hip hop Artist Philly Swain under the pseudonym Ra Cinematic.
+Nall also directed Spaghetti Western satire Jesus Lovin Buddhist, and the music video Grrr for hip-hop Artist Philly Swain under the pseudonym Ra Cinematic.